ibm-cloud-docs/activity-tracker/export.md

 This information applies only if you use an {{site.data.keyword.at_full}} [hosted event search offering](/docs/activity-tracker?topic=activity-tracker-service_plan).
 {: important}

+Exporting using the UI uses the [V1 export API](/docs/activity-tracker?topic=activity-tracker-export_api) and is limited to the functionality provided by that version of the API.
+{: note}

 Consider the following information when you export events:
 * You can export a set of log entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * From the Web UI, when you export logs, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.